zio/zio/docs/reference/di/zlayer-constructor-as-a-value.md

 - `() => Compiler`
 - `(Formatter, Compiler) => Editor`

+The `ZLayer` reifies the conceptual idea of scala constructor and turned it into typed value which is equipped with lots of compositional operators and also supporting asynchronous operations.

-`ZLayer` reifies the conceptual idea of constructors but in a more fashionable way.
-It is a data type that represents an asynchronous recipe for creating a dependency graph.
-So a `ZLayer[Input, E, Output]` is a constructor that takes some services as input and returns some services as output.
+So in other words, `ZLayer` is a type-safe data type that describes the asynchronous, effectful and resourceful process of building the dependency graph.
+We can say that a `ZLayer[Input, E, Output]` is a recipe that takes some services as input and returns some services as output.

 For example, a `ZLayer` of type `ZLayer[Any, Nothing, Formatter]` is a constructor that doesn't take any services from the input and returns `Formatter` as output.
 Also, a `ZLayer` of type `ZLayer[Formatter with Compiler, Nothing, Editor]` is a constructor that takes `Formatter` and `Compiler` services from the input and returns `Editor` as output: